 Even without Sony on show, there was still plenty to make 2019 a great year for E3.
-We had that wonderful Keanu Reeves appearance, and the news he was appearing in Cyberpunk 2077, new specs for the Xbox Series X, and that brilliant BOTW 2 teaser.
+We had that wonderful Keanu Reeves appearance, and the news he was appearing in Cyberpunk 2077 (as seen above), new specs for the Xbox Series X, and that brilliant BOTW 2 teaser.
 We also got a full unveiling of Star Wars Jedi: Fallen Order and updates on Apex Legends Season 2 from EA, and the announcement that Dark Souls dev From Software and Game of Throne's George R R Martin were collaborating on the upcoming game Elden Ring.

 Square Enix had one of the better press events we've yet to see at E3 2019, packing in tons of new information on Marvel's Avengers, Final Fantasy VII Remake and the remastered version of Final Fantasy 8.

 it wasn't all good news, though, with Animal Crossing: Horizons getting delayed, and the long-awaited Dragon Age 4 not getting so much as a mention.
 Ubisoft also didn't show off a new Splinter Cell game (cowards!) or its much-delayed Beyond Good and Evil 2 – though it did find time for Just Dance 2020, and the announcement trailer for Gods and Monsters.

 Here's a full list of everything that was announced at E3 2019:

 - The Legend of Zelda: Breath of the Wild 2 (new game and trailer)

 - Luigi’s Mansion 3 (new trailer and release window)